Monitoring MuleSoft 4

 ---|---|---|---|---|

-Unavailable | Resource not available | If the mule App can't be evaluated either due to network or deployment problems | Review Prerequisites | |
+Unavailable | Resource not available | If the Mule App can't be evaluated due to network or deployment problems | Review Prerequisites | |

-Error | Application is not running | Mule App is stopped/undeployed or Not running there are failed runs | Start mule application | |
+Error | Application is not running | Mule App is stopped/undeployed or not running; there are failed runs | Start mule application | |

-Warning | Application in transition state | Mule App exists in starting/stopping or undeploying state | ||
+Warning | Application in transition state | Mule App is starting, stopping, or undeploying | ||

-OK | Running and accept request | Mule app is running and/or there are no failed runs |
+OK | Running and accepting requests | Mule app is running and/or there are no failed runs |

-From within Nodinite, you can reconfigure the state evaluation on Resource level using the Expected State feature.
+You can reconfigure state evaluation on each Resource using the Expected State feature.

 Flow

-- All Mule Flows belong to the 'Mule Flow' category
+- All Mule Flows belong to the 'Mule Flow' category.

 - Configuration name/environment name/target name/mule app name/mule flow name